 Facts About Suicide and Substance Abuse

-Statistics involving drugs and suicide may be even more alarming than the facts currently demonstrate.
-When someone overdoses on a drug, it can be difficult to determine whether it was accidental or intentional.
-Unless the victim left a note or spoke to someone about her intentions, the assumption is usually accidental.
+Statistics involving drugs and suicide may be even more alarming than the current facts.
+When someone overdoses on a drug, it can be challenging to determine whether it was accidental or intentional.
+Unless they left a note or spoke to someone about their intentions, the assumption is usually accidental.
 This means that many deaths ruled accidents may have been suicides.